How we manage flooding

 Download a paper Application for ordinary watercourse flood defence consent

-The area around the Yazor Brook in Hereford is of particular flooding concern.
-If you want to build or develop properties here you should look at our flood data first.
+Areas around the Yazor Brook (Hereford) and the Withy, Norton and Red Brooks (Hereford) are of particular flooding concern.
+If you want to build or develop properties around the Yazor Brook, you should look at our flood data first.